-Credit Facility
+ENLK Credit Facility

-We have a \$1.5 billion unsecured revolving credit facility that matures on March 6, 2020, which includes a\$500.0 million letter of credit subfacility.
-Under our credit facility, we are permitted to (1) subject to certain conditions and the receipt of additional commitments by one or more lenders, increase the aggregate commitments under our credit facility by an additional amount not to exceed \$500.0 million and (2) subject to certain conditions and the consent of the requisite lenders, ontwo separate occasions, extend the maturity date of our credit facility by one year on each occasion.
-Our credit facility contains certain financial, operational, and legal covenants.
-Among other things, these covenants include maintaining a ratio of consolidated indebtedness to consolidated EBITDA (which is defined in our credit facility and includes projected EBITDA from certain capital expansion projects) of no more than 5.0 to 1.0.
-If we consummate one or more acquisitions in which the aggregate purchase price is \$50.0 million or more, we can elect to increase the maximum allowed ratio of consolidated indebtedness to consolidated EBITDA to 5.5 to 1.0 for the quarter of the acquisition and the three following quarters.
+The ENLK Credit Facility is a \$1.5 billion unsecured revolving credit facility that matures on March 6, 2020 and includes a \$500.0 million letter of credit subfacility.
+Under the ENLK Credit Facility, ENLK is permitted to (1) subject to certain conditions and the receipt of additional commitments by one or more lenders, increase the aggregate commitments under the ENLK Credit Facility by an additional amount not to exceed \$500.0 million and (2) subject to certain conditions and the consent of the requisite lenders, on two separate occasions extend the maturity date of the ENLK Credit Facility by one year on each occasion.
+The ENLK Credit Facility contains certain financial, operational, and legal covenants.
+Among other things, these covenants include maintaining a ratio of consolidated indebtedness to consolidated EBITDA (which is defined in the ENLK Credit Facility and includes projected EBITDA from certain capital expansion projects) of no more than 5.0 to 1.0.
+If ENLK consummates one or more acquisitions in which the aggregate purchase price is \$500.0 million or more, ENLK can elect to increase the maximum allowed ratio of consolidated indebtedness to consolidated EBITDA to 5.5 to 1.0 for the quarter of the acquisition and the three following quarters.

-Borrowings under our credit facility bear interest at our option at the Eurodollar Rate (the LIBOR Rate) plus an applicable margin(ranging from 1.00% to 1.75%) or the Base Rate (the highest of the Federal Funds Rate plus 0.50%, the 30-day Eurodollar Rate plus 1.0% or the administrative agent's prime rate) plus an applicable margin (ranging from 0.0% to 0.75%).
-The applicable margins vary depending on our credit rating.
-If we breach certain covenants governing our credit facility, amounts outstanding under our credit facility, if any, may become due and payable immediately.
-At March 31, 2018, we were in compliance and expect to be in compliance with the covenants in our credit facility for at least the next twelve months.
+Borrowings under the ENLK Credit Facility bear interest at ENLK'soption at the Eurodollar Rate (the LIBOR Rate) plus an applicable margin(ranging from 1.00% to 1.75%) or the Base Rate (the highest of the Federal Funds Rate plus 0.50%, the 30-day Eurodollar Rate plus 1.0% or the administrative agent's prime rate) plus an applicable margin (ranging from 0.0% to 0.75%).
+The applicable margins vary depending on ENLK's credit rating.
+If ENLK breaches certain covenants governing the ENLK Credit Facility, amounts outstanding under the ENLK Credit Facility, if any, may become due and payable immediately.
+At March 31, 2018, ENLK was in compliance and expects to be in compliance with the covenants in the ENLK Credit Facility for at least the next twelve months.

-As of March 31, 2018, there were \$9.8 million in outstanding letters of credit and \$370.0 million outstanding borrowings under our credit facility, leaving approximately \$1.1 billion available for future borrowing.
+As of March 31, 2018, there were \$9.8 million in outstanding letters of credit and \$370.0 million outstanding borrowings under the ENLK Credit Facility, leaving approximately \$1.1 billion available for future borrowing.

-All other material terms and conditions of our credit facility and outstanding senior unsecured note issuances are described in Part II, "Item 8.
+All other material terms and conditions of the ENLC Credit Facility, the ENLK Credit Facility, and outstanding senior unsecured note issuances are described in Part II, "Item 8.
 Financial Statements and Supplementary Data-Note 6" in our Annual Report on Form 10-K for the year endedDecember 31, 2017.